 Counselling gives the opportunity to explore your feelings, thoughts and behaviours and find effective ways to manage.
 There are many different approaches to counselling including person-centred, systematic and CBT.

 Cognitive behavioural therapy (CBT) is a talking therapy where people explore and understand how their thoughts, emotions and behaviours can all influence one another and sustain an unhelpful cycle.
-CBT counsellors then work with clients to set achievable goals such as learning coping skills for managing different issues.

 Cognitive Behaviour Therapy (CBT) is a talking therapy that explores: